-CounterPULSE provides space and resources for emerging artists and cultural innovators, serving as an incubator for the creation of socially relevant, community-based art and culture.
-CounterPULSE acts as a catalyst for art and action; creating a forum for the open exchange of art and ideas, catalyzing transformation in our communities and our society.
+CounterPULSE is building a movement of risk-taking art that shatters assumptions and builds community.
+We provide space and resources for emerging artists and cultural innovators, serving as an incubator for the creation of socially relevant, community-based art and culture.
+CounterPULSE acts as a catalyst for art and action; creating a forum for the open exchange of art and ideas, sparking transformation in our communities and our society.
 We work towards a world that celebrates diversity of race, class, cultural heritage, artistic expression, ability, gender identity & sexual orientation.
 We strive to create an environment that is physically and economically accessible to everyone.

 CounterPULSE represents the merger of 848 Community Space established in 1991, and the Bay Area Center for Art and Technology, incorporated in 1985.
 This partnership combined 848′s strength as a cutting-edge performance space with BACAT’s expertise in literary, historical, and media arts.
 Since 2005, CounterPULSE has been located in San Francisco’s South of Market neighborhood.